nawah-io/nawah_docs/tutorial_blog/3_building_app_front_end.md

 2020-08-01 07:21:44,285  [DEBUG]  Connection on session #'3' is verified.
 ```

-If your browser console is showing any errors, confirm whether these errors are related to `ng-nawah`, or another element.
+If your browser console is showing any errors, confirm whether these errors are related to `ng-nawah` or another element.
 If it's related to `ng-nawah` confirm again your `API_URI`, and `ANON_TOKEN` values.

 You can now make calls as you did in Nawah Sandbox to read blog posts.
 To do so, go to `home.component.ts`, and add the following definitions methods:
 ```typescript